 There's a companion story.

-Also, this is uh this is uh AP, the first story was Al Reuters.
+The first story was Al Reuters.

-North Korea alleged today that U.S. moves to build a missile shield are fueling a dangerous arms race in space.
+North Korea alleged today that U.S. moves to build a missile shield are fueling a dangerous arms race in space as countries in the region urged the little communist nation to halt apparent plans to launch a long-range missile.

-That's what the Russians said.
+It's what the Russians said.

-Well, if you do that Star Wars, why that's really escalating the arms.
+Well, if you do that Star Wars, why that's really escalating the arms?

 Why, if you do that, why?